MLLMs-Augmented Visual-Language Representation Learning: Method

 Where $\mathrm{clip\textunderscore contrast}$ is image-text contrastive loss introduced in ~\cite{radford2021learning}.
 The loss for text is computed in the same manner and can be denoted as $L_T$.
 The total loss for training is $L=(L_I+L_T)/2$.

-BLIP~\cite{li2022blip} is an encoder-decoder based visual language pre-training architecture designed to enhance visual language understanding and generation.
+BLIP~\cite{li2022blip} is an encoder-decoder based visual-language pre-training architecture.
 Its three main pre-training objectives (image-text contrastive loss (ITC), image-text matching loss (ITM), and language modeling loss (LM)) are jointly optimized during the training process.
 Specifically, ITC is similar to that in CLIP.
 ITM aims to capture the fine-grained alignment between vision and language.
 LM is used to optimize the decoder.

 As highlighted in many works~\cite{yu2022coca,mu2022slip,li2023scaling}, visual-language pre-training heavily depends on extensive image-text datasets.
 The presence of low-quality image-text data can significantly compromise the model's performance.
-Therefore, improving data quality has become an expected direction.
+Therefore, improving the multi-modal dataset has become an expected direction.